Updated on 4/25/2023 with sale price

 Beyond that, the Roomba Combo j7+ is almost identical to the Roomba j7+ ($799.99, on sale for $599.99), my current favorite mop vac, with its strong cleaning power, easy mapping and navigation, and smart features.
 It looks virtually the same and comes with the Clean Base Automatic Dirt Disposal system, so you won't have to empty the bin manually.
 After each cleaning run, the Roomba Combo j7+ empties the dirt and debris into an enclosed bag inside the Clean Base.
 The bag doesn't need to be replaced for up to 60 days.
 It's really loud when it empties itself, but the convenience of not having to think about the vacuum for weeks at a time is worth it.

 You will have to think about the mop pad, though, because while this is designed to be a hands-free robot, you'll need to manually remove the mop pad to wash it (it's machine washable) and replace it.
 Roborock S7 MaxV Ultra ($1,399.99) and Ecovacs Deebot X1 Omni ($1,599.99) are premium robots that wash the mop pads for you, but their bases are huge and take up way too much floor space.

 iRobot also updated its iRobot OS 5.0 operating system to respond to more voice commands, recognize even more objects, and create clean zones so you can easily spot clean heavily traveled areas.

 Based on the short demo I received, I have high hopes for iRobot's Roomba Combo j7+, with its smart features and innovative lifting arm.
-You can order it starting today for $1,099.99 on iRobot.com
+You can order on iRobot.com or on Amazon for $1,099, on sale now for $899.

 [Image credit: Andrea Smith/Techlicious]